 Allowed discharges include, but are not limited to, property drainage system and exempt discharges.
 Unsubstantiated cases are cases that have been responded to but were not found and/or located in the field.
 Unresolved discharge cases are discharges that are responded to and observed; however, no source is identified during the site visit.
 Potential illicit discharges are discharges to the street or sidewalk, but no discharge to the storm drain system or nearby receiving water totaled seven incidents.
 These illicit discharge cases were either resolved or abated/cleaned up immediately or prior to 10 business days and prior to any subsequent rain events.
-Actual illicit discharges are discharges that have the potential to access the storm drain system or nearby receiving water.
+Actual illicit discharges are discharges were either resolved or abated/cleaned up immediately or prior to 10 business days and prior to access the storm drain system or nearby receiving water.
+These discharges were either resolved or abated/cleaned up immediately or prior to 10 business days and prior to access the storm drain system or nearby receiving water.
+These discharges were either resolved or abated/cleaned up immediately or prior to 10 business days and prior to access the storm drain system or nearby receiving water.
 These discharges were either resolved or abated/cleaned up immediately or prior to 10 business days and prior to any subsequent rain events.